tjyuanpeng/ta-css-loader/README.md

 add new query parameter: `modulesExclude`

-when mode is `local`, on loading a css file matching the specified regular express
+For importing legacy codes with global mode,

-CSS Module mode switches to `global`
+when mode is `local`, on loading a file matching the specified regular express,

-for importing legacy codes with global mode
+CSS Module mode will switch to `global`.

 e.g: